We all played with them.

 4. Best Marble Run: Ravensburger GraviTrax XXL Starter Set

 If your child is fascinated with a marble run, then the Ravensburger GraviTrax XXL Starter Set Marble Run is an excellent building toy for your child.
-The construction toy is one of the best building toys for kids who enjoy creating engineering gadgets.
-It is also a unique build toy for any curious child eight years old and up.
+The STEM toy is an excellent choice for children aged eight and up who enjoy creating engineering gadgets.
+It will help develop creative skills while providing a challenge for your gifted child .
 GraviTrax was one of the 2019 Toy of The Year Finalists and featured on the “Live with Kelly and Ryan” TV show as one of the best products at the 2018 New York toy fair.

-The GraviTrax XXL Starter Set is a STEM building toy for budding engineers and the perfect birthday or Christmas gift for boys and girls.
-The interactive track system allows children to build their unique racetracks.
+The interactive track system allows children to build unique racetracks.
 While building intricate tracks for the marble ball to run, kids learn the effect of gravity, kinetics, and magnetics on the marbles.
-Children develop and strengthen spatial reasoning, problem-solving, and planning skills as they develop the perfect track and means to propel the marble ball forward.
+Children develop and strengthen spatial awareness skills, critical thinking skills, and their problem-solving skills as they develop the perfect track and means to propel the marble ball forward.

 The XXL Starter Set comes with 240 track pieces, including three action accessories essential for propelling the ball forward, for crazy trick shots, and to stop the ball at the end of the track.
 Included in the package are 9 track designs with clear instructions and 24 fun challenges.
 Expansion packs are available for building even more astonishing, and elaborate marble runs.

-5. Best Spatial Thinking: Viahart Brain Flakes Interlocking Plastic Disc Set
+5. Great For Developing Spatial Thinking: Viahart Brain Flakes Interlocking Plastic Disc Set

-The Viahart Brain Flakes Interlocking Plastic Disc Set is one of the best building toys that teach kids how to solve problems using their spatial thinking skills.
+The Viahart Brain Flakes Interlocking Plastic Disc Set is one of the best building toys that teach kids how to solve problems using their spatial awareness skills.
 Famous people like Leonardo Da Vinci and architect Leoh Ming Pei were spatial thinkers.
-The 500 interlocking disc set may entice budding engineers, artists, mathematicians, designers, and kids who enjoy fun challenges.
+This creative toy set includes 500 interlocking non-toxic discs.
+Look for Brain Flakes to entice budding engineers, artists, mathematicians, designers, and kids who enjoy fun challenges.

 Each set comes with an idea booklet, and the instructions on how to build a Brain Flakes ball is one way of getting your kids started with the new toy.
 The design possibilities, however, are endless and depend on your child’s imagination and creativity.
 The construction set is ideal for homeschoolers, daycares, school classrooms, and recreational fun at home.